outer-labs/react-forge-viewer/README.md

 Note that this component is not authored by Autodesk.

-We've optimized for what seems to be the most common case -- one viewer per page, and a single document per viewer.
-It also assumes you will take care of generating a valid oAuth token to access Forge, and generate a URN for you document (via Model Derivative API).

 ## Supported React Versions
 This package requires React 16.4.1 and higher.